Porcelain Inlays & Onlays in Naperville, IL

 Material Options

-- Porcelain/ceramic: The most popular choice — matches your natural tooth color for a seamless appearance
+- Porcelain/ceramic: The most popular pick, matched to your natural tooth color for a seamless look

-- Composite resin: Tooth-colored option that bonds well to the tooth structure
+- Composite resin: A tooth-colored option that bonds well to the tooth structure

-- Gold: Extremely durable and long-lasting, preferred by some patients for back teeth
+- Gold: Exceptionally durable and long-lasting, favored by some patients for back teeth

-- Dr. Brammeier will recommend the best material based on the tooth's location, your bite, and your aesthetic preferences
+- Dr. Brammeier will suggest the best material based on the tooth's location, your bite, and your aesthetic preferences

 Key Benefits

-- Preserves tooth structure: Less of your natural tooth is removed compared to a full crown
+- Preserves tooth structure: Less natural tooth is removed than with a full crown

-- Durability: Custom-made materials are stronger and last longer than standard fillings
+- Durability: Custom-made materials run stronger and last longer than standard fillings

-- Natural appearance: Tooth-colored options blend seamlessly with surrounding teeth
+- Natural appearance: Tooth-colored options blend right in with the surrounding teeth

-- Precise fit: Custom fabrication means a tighter seal against bacteria
+- Precise fit: Custom fabrication delivers a tighter seal against bacteria

-- Strengthens the tooth: Bonds to the tooth and reinforces its structure
+- Strengthens the tooth: Bonding to the tooth reinforces its structure

 How the Procedure Works